 Eighty-six percent of graduated AGMA scholarship recipients are employed in the gear/power transmission industry.

-Companies and research institutions employing AGMA Foundation scholarship recipients include: Colorado State Engine & Energy Conversion Lab, DNV KEMA Renewables, Dynamic Motion Control, Gardner Denver Nash LLC, Hirschvogel, Koepfer Amercia, Ontario Drive & Gear, Tawas Tool, Toyota Performance Gear Systems and The University of North Carolina.
+Companies and research institutions employing AGMA Foundation scholarship recipients include: Colorado State Engine & Energy Conversion Lab, DNV KEMA Renewables, Dynamic Motion Control, Gardner Denver Nash LLC, Hirschvogel, Koepfer America, Ontario Drive & Gear, Tawas Tool, Toyota Performance Gear Systems and The University of North Carolina.